 I walked into the theatre to see Arthur Christmas with all of my prejudices raised against it.
 For one, there is my built-in resistance against Christmas fantasies.
 There are banal, insipid films pitched to simplistic feelgood emotions.
 Few of these are films of any substance or encompass a worldview that extends beyond American middle-class family audiences.
 My own sensibilities remain more with the darker world of The Nightmare Before Christmas (1993) – I’m not quite enmired enough in cynicism yet that I can hold up Bad Santa (2003) as a the paragon of what a Christmas film should be.
 To add to one’s negative prejudices against Arthur Christmas, it was also packaged in 3D – the needless gimmick de jour that exists for no other purpose than to gouge money from audiences.
 Furthermore, before sitting to watch the film itself in Canadian theatres, I was forced to watch a videoclip from the soundtrack by the nauseating teen phenomenon of Justin Bieber – one that manages to conduct a rendition of the traditional Santa Claus is Coming to Town with added chorus lines of “shake it, shake it, baby.”

 On the plus side, Arthur Christmas does come from England’s Aardman Animation who have a sterling reputation for their work in Claymation, beginning in the 1980s with the classic Wallace and Gromit shorts A Grand Day Out (1989), The Wrong Trousers (1993) and A Close Shave (1995).
 The success of these and other works allowed Aardman to expand out onto cinema screens in the 00s with Chicken Run (2000) and Wallace & Gromit in The Curse of the Were-Rabbit (2005).
 Starting with Flushed Away (2006), Aardman sacrificed Claymation for standard 2D computer-drawn animation.
 This is clearly a commercial move with computer-drawn animation being far less costly and time-consuming than having to animate three-dimensional clay models one frame at a time.
-Indeed, with Arthur Christmas, the majority of the animation chores have been handed over to Sony Pictures Animation, the US-based studio that also made Open Season (2006), Surf’s Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012), The Emoji Movie (2017) and Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021).
+Indeed, with Arthur Christmas, the majority of the animation chores have been handed over to Sony Pictures Animation, the US-based studio that also made Open Season (2006), Surf’s Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012), The Emoji Movie (2017), Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021).
 With the subsequent The Pirates!
-Band of Misfits (2012), Aardman took the path of combining both computer-drawn animation and Claymation but did make a turn to regular stop-motion animation with Shaun the Sheep Movie (2015) and Early Man (2018), Farmageddon (2019) and Chicken Run: Dawn of the Nugget (2023).
+Band of Misfits (2012), Aardman took the path of combining both computer-drawn animation and Claymation but did make a turn to regular stop-motion animation with Shaun the Sheep Movie (2015), Early Man (2018), Farmageddon (2019) and Chicken Run: Dawn of the Nugget (2023).